The Help Desk is located at the Arlington County Office of VCE in the Fairlington Community Center at 3308 South Stafford Street, Arlington, VA 22206.

 The more information we have, the better we are at diagnosing your problem.
 For example, samples or photos of plants or insects are extremely helpful.
 Please provide healthy and diseased or damaged parts from each plant, preferably on the same sample.
-It also would be helpful to know when they were planted, how often and how long you water them, whether any fertilizer, pesticides or fungicides have been used on or near them, and whether you have noticed any insect infestation (in which case, please try to bring in a specimen) or damage from recent high winds in the area.
+It also would be helpful to know when they were planted, how often and how long you water them, whether any fertilizer, pesticides or fungicides have been used on or near them, and whether you have noticed any insect infestation (in which case, please try to bring in a specimen) or other insect related damage to plant tissues.
 And don’t be surprised if we recommend soil testing – soil tests kits are available at our office.

 Plant Disease or Insect ID Diagnostic Services at the Arlington VCE Office